eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 </figure>

 **Validator Selection:**
-- Proposers are chosen by RANDAO, weighted by validator balance.
+- As mentioned earlier, Proposers are chosen by RANDAO, weighted by validator balance.
 - A validator can be both a proposer and a committee member for the same slot, but this is rare (1/32 probability).

 The sketch depicts a scenario with less than 8,192 validators, otherwise there would be at least two committees per slot.